 A real estate investment partnership can work wonders, or it can be a nightmare.
 The challenge is finding the right investment partner.
 Find a real estate partner and there is a likelihood that you can complete twice as many deals or more.
 Some methods for finding the right fit include an online search, word of mouth, and real estate investment groups.

-Here are a few additional tips to help you make an informed decision when considering investing with a partner.
+A few tips to make an informed decision

 - Does the individual have their own source of capitalization?
 This is necessary because people make mistakes in real estate quite often.
 Investors need access to a lot of money, especially cash.
 Setbacks and unforeseen events are the rules for investing.
 So, make sure that every partner has enough cash on hand to handle unforeseen events.

 - Trust is a key element when investing with a partner.
 It may sound odd, but if you can trust them to look after your children it is a good thing.
 To complete deals, there must be trust between every investor in the group.

 - You must all have common objectives.
 Will the goal be to create positive cash flow, or will it be to purchase and flip?
 How long can you both agree to hold on to the property?
 If the other individual has a similar mindset and feels safe investing for the long, or short run, then there could be a sound basis for a partnership.

 - Consider the five-deal rule when considering a real estate investing partnership.
 There is no reason why you should not ask for proof of success.
 Five deals are typically the rule of thumb.
 Get the information and follow up by stopping by those addresses.
 Follow up on paperwork as well.
 If asking makes you cringe in any way, that person may not be the right fit.
 Keep looking.
 The fact remains that there are a lot of scumbags who pretend to be real estate investors who are out to make money by screwing newbies in the market.
 Anyone who claims to be a guru should be able to offer soundproof.
 If not, find the exit as quickly as you can.